Art by Jonan Everett

 After three calls in three days, I finally spoke to a supervisor, who said that she couldn’t do anything.
 The hospital would need to recall the account.

-Despite the stress of the situation, here are a few things I’ve learned from having my medical bill sent to collections:
+Despite the stress of the situation, here are three strategies I’ve learned from having my medical bill sent to collections:

 1. Do Your Research